noah-CAL/one-bit-challenge/README.md

 If compiled locally (x86, ARM, etc.) with `gcc` then simply running the executable will work.

+By default, `main.c` will output the hash for the binary file named `mystery`.
+Feel free to change the `BIN_FILE` macro definition.

 Remember that your goal is to make the executable print `Success`!
 See the [one-bit challenge](www.noahsedlik.com/blog/one-bit-challenge-1) introduction for more information.

 Good luck!